 Overflowing drain lines from air conditioning units will dampen numerous areas of your home, producing ideal circumstances for the growth of mildew and algae.
 As these organisms grow, they have the potential to contaminate your indoor air, resulting in health risks.
 Additionally, they can cause harm to your air conditioning equipment and contribute to condensate drain clogs.

-Our IICRC-certified technicians have completed over 57,200 successful restoration projects to date within our Michigan service area.
+Our IICRC-certified technicians have completed more than 57,200 successful restoration projects to date within our Michigan service area.
 Our service caters to both residential and commercial properties.
-Our water damage restoration services include water cleanup, sewage cleanup, emergency water removal, plumbing overflow cleanup, toilet overflow cleanup, carpet water damage, appliance leak cleanup, and more.
+Our water damage restoration services include water cleanup, sewage cleanup, emergency water removal, plumbing overflow cleanup, toilet overflow cleanup, appliance leak cleanup, and more.
 To learn more, call us today at 844-210-7333 or click here to make an appointment ASAP with our experienced professionals to find and fix the source of your AC unit drain overflow.